LightAndLight/property-based-testing-talk/slides/what-why.md

 `reverse(reverse(l)) = l`

 <div class="notes">
-- A function that reverses a list
+Consider a function that reverses a list

-- It is involutive
+It is its own inverse

-- An operation that is its own inverse
+This means it is involutive
 </div>

 ##